 Another area where this type of testing is crucial is in the fabrication of parts.
 Injection molded parts do not always come out of the mold looking exactly the way they were designed.
 Sometimes, a cosmetic blemish on the part can be so severe it becomes a structural issue.
 If the part is too thin, or thick, or if the material is not filling the mold right, it can mean the mold or part needs to be re-worked to get the desired results.

 In past projects, SGW Designworks has worked with fabricators to work out kinks on components before they are produced in significant quantities.
 It would be a big mistake to allow a part that has not been optimized to reach a final, or even near final iteration with errors since they can be more costly to fix later in the process.
-Worse, if the part does need to be reworked during optimization, it can adversely affect how it fits into the final product.
+Worse, if the part does need to be reworked during optimization, it can adversely affect how it fits in the final product.

 To learn more about the different types of design iterations and feature validation SGW Designworks engages in, get in touch with our team to learn more.